Earning Your Education Degree Online

 The salary you’ll be able to earn as an educator is dependent on what grade you teach, the state and town you teach in, what level of degree you hold, and how many years of experience you have.
 While it’s a good idea to get a better understanding of what level of pay you’ll be eligible for based on your own data, the following are the average salary outcomes for US-based teachers.

 Preschool teachers typically earn the lowest salary among teaching positions, however educators at this level are not required to hold a bachelor’s degree.
-With an associates degree, preschool teachers typically make about $28,790 per year, or just under $14 per hour.
+With an associate degree, preschool teachers typically make about $28,790 per year, or just under $14 per hour.
 This is also a growing field — job opportunities for preschool teacher are expected to rise 7% by 2024.

 By contrast, kindergarten and elementary school teachers earn a higher salary, but the job growth rate for the field is slightly slower at 6%.
 Teachers at this level are also required to hold a bachelor’s degree, and many choose to pursue their early childhood education degree online.
 Kindergarten and elementary school teachers usually make about $55,490 annually, and that number can rise significantly based on experience.
 Teaching at the middle school level is comparable to teaching in elementary school; educators are also required to hold at least a bachelor’s degree, average salaries are about $56,720 per year, and a projected 36,800 new middle school teaching jobs will be filled by 2024.